indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/small-batch.png' | absolute_url }}" alt="Diagram depicting time on the x-axis and number of changes on the y-axis.
 Doing deployments more frequently means that each each deployment contains a smaller amount of changes.">
-  <figcaption>Smaller batch size, less changes over time. <a href="https://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change-4608108">Ops Meta-Metrics by John Allspaw</a></figcaption>
+  <figcaption>Smaller batch size, fewer changes over time. <a href="https://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change-4608108">Ops Meta-Metrics by John Allspaw</a></figcaption>
 </figure>

-To improve deployment lead times, batch sizes have to be made smaller.
+To improve deployment lead times, we have to make batch sizes smaller.
 Long-lived feature branches are discouraged.
-In order to get faster feedback, it's better to integrate early and often and deploy software in smaller increments.
+We can get faster feedback if we integrated early and often and deployed software in smaller increments.
 If we continue to reduce the batch size, we eventually arrive at a [_single piece flow_](https://dzone.com/articles/pattern-of-the-month-single-piece-flow "Pattern of the Month: Single Piece Flow"), where every commit flows through the entire software development value stream.
 Once all automated checks have passed, changes end up in production.

-Teams that are able to pull that off make use of practices such as [trunk-based development](https://trunkbaseddevelopment.com/), [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), [continuous delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment).
+Teams that can pull that off make use of practices such as [trunk-based development](https://trunkbaseddevelopment.com/), [continuous integration](https://martinfowler.com/articles/continuousIntegration.html), [continuous delivery](https://martinfowler.com/bliki/ContinuousDelivery.html), and [continuous deployment](https://en.wikipedia.org/wiki/Continuous_deployment).
 They've invested in test automation and have designed their software for low-risk releases.
-They've also organised themselves so that the number of required hand-offs is minimized.
+They've also organized themselves so that the number of required hand-offs is minimized.
-A hand-off requires communication and coordination.
+Hand-offs require communication and coordination.
 Unfortunately, even under the best circumstances, some knowledge gets lost.
-This is a potential spot where errors can creep in and work can pile up, disrupting the flow and increasing deployment lead times.
+This is a potential spot where errors can creep in, and work can pile up, disrupting the flow and increasing deployment lead times.

 ### 1.2 Eliminate Constraints

-Continually identifying and eliminating constraints in our work is key to improving throughput and reducing lead times.
+Continually identifying and eliminating constraints in our work is the key to improving throughput and reducing lead times.
 In [Beyond the Goal: Theory of Constraints](https://amzn.to/2yDMvRD), the author Dr. Goldratt states

 > In any value stream, there is always a direction of flow, and there is always one and only one constraint; any improvement not made at that constraint is an illusion.